CWE-CAPEC/CWE-Content-Development-Repository/.github/ISSUE_TEMPLATE/feedback-template.md

 Please fill out the following sections

-# Is there a problem using the GitHub Repository?
+# Is there a problem using the CDR GitHub Repository?

 # Do you have any suggestions on how we could improve the repository?